-According to state law, a sixth-eighth grade student must live 1 1⁄2 miles from the educational site or must cross a hazardous area (hazardous areas are determined by state authorities) before they can ride the school bus.
+According to state law, student must live 1 1⁄2 miles from the educational site or must cross a hazardous area (hazardous areas are determined by state authorities) before they can ride the school bus.
 Students who qualify for transportation are expected to be orderly and well-behaved at both the bus stop and on the bus.